The Ultimate Mustache Styling Guide

 A lot goes into making a beard look great.
 Taming a mustache, however, is a different story.
 Fortunately, these three tips will have you well on your way to mustache glory.

 Invest In Some Wax

 It's worth it!
-Unless you're going for the natural 'stache or the wildman look, you're going to need some wax to keep things neat and tidy.
-Applying a bit to your mustache and styling out of the way of your mouth is going to go a long way to make eating and drinking easier and more enjoyable.
+Unless you're going for the natural 'stache or the wildman look, you're going to need some Mustache Wax to keep things neat and tidy.
+Applying a bit to your mustache and styling out of the way of your mouth is going to go a long way towards making eating and drinking easier and more enjoyable.

 That being said, it can be easy to get wrapped up in the fun of using mustache wax and overdo it.
 If you end up putting in too much wax or try for a far too complicated style, overdoing it only makes your beard and mustache style more difficult and tedious.